abdullahabbasitest/alifiya-site/memory-bank/activeContext.md

 # Active Context: Alifiya Parekh Professional Website

 ## Current Focus
-The project is in its initial setup phase.
-We are establishing the foundation for Alifiya Parekh's professional website based on her LinkedIn profile and using the reference site http://aishwarya.ai for design inspiration.
+The project is moving from initial setup to component implementation phase.
+We are expanding the website's content structure with essential sections to showcase Alifiya Parekh's professional experience, skills, and projects.

 ## Recent Changes
 - Created Memory Bank documentation structure
 - Reviewed the initial React project setup created with Create React App
 - Identified component structure based on the system architecture design
 - Updated HeroSection to use the actual profile image (alifiya-pic.png) instead of a placeholder element
+- Implemented Projects section with a table-based layout and added project document links
+- Integrated Projects section into the main application flow
+- Simplified Contact section by removing the contact form
+- Fixed navigation and scrolling functionality in the HeroSection
+- Updated button text from "Get In Touch" to "Contact Me" to match section title

 ## Active Decisions
 1. **Styling Approach**: Decided to use custom CSS instead of Tailwind CSS for more precise control over styling and reduced bundle size.
 This decision is reflected in the journal entry "2025_05_03_tailwind_removal.md".